Where law school becomes a real-life experience

 Immigration Litigation Clinic

 Southeastern Massachusetts has significant immigrant populations, often with special legal needs.

-The Immigration Law Clinic began operating in the fall of 2002 and provides quality legal services to members of the immigrant community throughout the region.
+The Immigration Litigation Clinic began operating in the fall of 2002 and provides quality legal services to members of the immigrant community throughout the region.

-Located on the first floor, with direct access from the outside for the convenience of its clients, the Immigration Law Clinic is a suite comprised of:
+Located on the first floor, with direct access from the outside for the convenience of its clients, the Immigration Litigation Clinic is a suite comprised of:

 - director's office

 - large work area equipped with computer workstations and desks

 The Community Development Clinic offers students two clinical opportunities.

 The Nonprofit Clinic provides students with the opportunity to practice such skills as drafting and filing incorporation documents, revising bylaws, and assuring compliance with various laws and regulations.